Yet this time also demonstrated the resilience and contributions of older adults:

 - What reframing means, and why it’s so important to reframe aging

 - How the American public thinks about older people and about aging, and how these patterns of thinking have taken hold and can inadvertently find their way into our own communications

 - Evidence-based messaging and communications strategies based on three years of research by FrameWorks Institute that have been proven to increase support for age-friendly policies and to decrease bias against older people

 - How common words and phrases can have negative consequences that we don’t intend because they reinforce ageist attitudes and stereotypes about older people

 - Age-inclusive style guidelines to help you more effectively communicate about older adults and aging

-REGISTER NOW: This is a professional development opportunity for those who communicate about aging and aging-related issues, within your organizations, as part of the media, bloggers or otherwise.
+: This is a professional development opportunity for those who communicate about aging and aging-related issues, within your organizations, as part of the media, bloggers or otherwise.
 The workshop is free, but you must register in advance.